rose-collectionservices/cataloging-manual/GENERAL-PROCEDURES/d-marc-fields.md

     Stuart A. Rose Manuscript, Archives, & Rare Book Library copy from the library of…

-2. All volumes from named collections that are received with the original collection should have 700_1 added entries, for example
+2. All volumes from named collections that are received with the original collection should have 700_1 added entries, for example:

     Danowski, Raymond, $e collector $5 GEU
     Billops, Camille, $e former owner.$5 GEU